Generalized Lee Bounds: JobCorps revisited

 Figure \ref{fig:Figure2} plots the fraction of subjects with a positive JobCorps effect on employment in each week (that is, the fraction of applicants in black dots in Figure \ref{fig:Figure1}).
 In the first weeks after random assignment, there is no evidence of a positive JobCorps effect on employment for any group.
-By the end of the second year (week 104), JobCorps increases employment for nearly half of the individuals, and this fraction rises to $0.75$ by the end of the study period (week 208).
+By the end of the second year (week 104), JobCorps increases employment for nearly $75\%$ of the individuals, and this fraction rises to $0.9$ by the end of the study period (week 208).
 This pattern is consistent with the JobCorps program description.
-While being enrolled in JobCorps, participants cannot hold a job, which is known as the lock-in effect.
+While being enrolled in JobCorps, participants cannot hold a job, which is known as the lock-in effect (\cite{FloresLagunes}).
 After finishing the program, JobCorps graduates may have gained employment skills that help them outperform the control group.
+However, the share of subjects with positive employment effect never reaches $100\%$, even four years after RA.

 Figure \ref{fig:Figure2} shows the results of testing the inequality in \eqref{eq:hypot1} for each week.
 The direction of the employment effect varies with socio-economic factors.
 For example, the applicants who received AFDC benefits during the 8 months before RA or who belonged to median income and yearly earnings groups experience a significantly positive ($p \leq 0.05$) employment effect at weeks $60$--$89$, although the average effect is significantly negative.
-As another example, the applicants who answered ``1: Very important'' to the question ``How important was getting away from community on the scale from $1$ (very important) to $3$ (not important)?'' and who smoke marijuana or hashish a few times each months experience a significantly negative ($p\leq 0.05$) employment effect at week $117$--$152$ despite the average effect being positive.
-Finally, at week $153$--$186$, the average JobCorps effect is significantly negative for subjects whose most recent arrest occurred less than 12 months ago, despite the average effect being positive.
+As another example, the applicants who answered ``1: Very important'' to the question ``How important was getting away from community on the scale from $1$ (very important) to $3$ (not important)?'' ($\text{R\_Home}=1$) and who smoke marijuana or hashish a few times each months experience a significantly negative ($p\leq 0.05$) employment effect at week $117$--$152$ despite the average effect being positive.
+Finally, at week $153$--$186$, the average JobCorps effect is significantly negative for subjects whose most recent arrest occurred less than 12 months ago ($\text{MARRCAT=1}$), despite the average effect being positive.